reMarkable/gh-runner-regger/README.md

 A simple program to turn GitHub App IDs and private keys into a runner registration token.
 This is useful for setting up self-hosted runners in a CI/CD pipeline.

+To set it up, create a new github app and generate a private key for it.
+Make sure to install the app in the organization you want to use it in.
+The app needs read/write access to github runners.
+Then, use this tool to generate a registration token for the app.
+You can then use the token to register a runner.

 ## Usage

 ````bash